AliSoftware/alisoftware.github.io/_posts/2018-12-16-swift5-stringinterpolation-part2.md

 ```

 Simple enough, right?
 That's just a wrapper around `NSAttributedString`.
-Now, let's add support for `StringInterpolation` that would allow both literals but also strings annotated with `NSAttributedString` attributes:
+Now, let's add support for `ExpressibleByStringInterpolation` that would allow both literals but also strings annotated with `NSAttributedString` attributes:

 ```swift
 extension AttrString: ExpressibleByStringInterpolation {